kapok-lang/kapok/doc/guide/data-types.md

 :false ;=> boolean false
 ```

 Please notice in most Lisp dialects, `nil` is logically false in conditionals.
 But in Erlang, there is no `nil` and the only logically false is atom false.
-In kapok. if you want to use `nil` or forms which rerturns `nil` as a boolean, please use the standard library function
+In Kapok. if you want to use `nil` or forms which rerturns `nil` as a boolean, please use the standard library function

 ```clojure
 ;; use `nil?`